gortibaldik/visuallm/README.md

 # Conditional Language Model Generation Visualization

+You aren't in the `main` branch, therefore there are changes and the app from this branch may not run correctly.
+[You can read the goals of this branch here.](./branch_README.md)

 ## VERSION: `0.1.8`

 - when evaluating language models it is often pain to see what is generated and why